VRJams/retrovr/README.md

 The project is still at an early stage so expect to find idiosyncrasies along the way.
 In order to build this project, you must install the Android SDK/NDK and set-up the ANDROID_HOME environment variable.

-After checking out the repository, run the following command (only once):
+Run the following commands after checking out the repository to build the APK.

+    $ mkdir build; cd build
+    $ ../etc/gen_cmake_android.sh ..
-    $ ./etc/init-repository.sh
+    $ make

-The command will recursively checkout all sub-repositories and initialize some symlinks.
-Eventually, this will not be necessary but it is the easiest thing to do at this stage.
+The resulting APK is located in external/lovr/lovr.apk.
+The APK name will be renamed in a future diff.

 ## Organization